 Yes, you can go to the bank if you’d like for a home repair loan but that’s not what we’re referring to here.
 There are actually loans offered by organizations like the USDA and the FHA that are specifically for home repairs.

 Repair loans such as these are great for single moms and low-income families because they are offered to people who can’t get affordable credit anywhere else and who have limited income.
 And they typically offer terms up to 20 years with incredibly low interest – usually around 1%.
 To put that in context, if you borrowed $10,000, you would only owe $100 in interest.
-This is definitely lower than pretty much any traditional loan.
+This is lower than pretty much any traditional loan.

 Refinancing